Tracking scattered showers and thunderstorms

-CLEVELAND (WJW) – A rinse and repeat of the forecast tomorrow as scattered afternoon showers develop with the chance for a few thunderstorms as the pattern stays stagnant.
+CLEVELAND (WJW) – Scattered afternoon showers develop Tuesday with the chance for a few thunderstorms.

 Heading into Wednesday, the coverage drops even more but some of us will still see a few highly localized, brief showers.